Kiss Chapped Lips Goodbye With This Two-Step Routine

 “No matter how many lip butters, salves, and oils I hoard, nothing has been able to offer a long-lasting solution for my chronically dry lips.
 Balms felt nice on, sure, but I almost always felt as though the product was just sitting on top of my lips instead of being absorbed.
 Any hydrating or softening benefits tended to be fleeting at best, and it didn’t occur to me that the issue was that dead skin on my lips was literally getting in the way of moisturizing ingredients actually being able to do their thing.

 The two Barrier Baste tubes may look similar at first glance, but they are, in fact, very different formulas.
 The first step — the Barrier Baste Lip Peel — is not like anything I’ve ever seen.
 The tiny tube with a cooling rollerball applicator makes it so easy to apply a super thin layer with no mess.
-I let it dry for a few seconds before applying the Barrier Baste Treatment Lip Balm, which looks relatively no-frills but is easily one of the best lip balms I’ve ever tried.
+I let it dry for a few seconds before applying the Barrier Baste Lip Baste, which looks relatively no-frills but is easily one of the best lip balms I’ve ever tried.
 It’s silky and indulgent but not thick and waxy like other lip treatments I’ve tried.
 I applied this before bed and woke up to smoother, pillowier (I’m sorry for the non-word, it’s just the best way I can describe it!) lips the next morning.
 I have been repeating use about every other night since then to maintain.
 I can now say that my lips have their own nighttime skincare routine — and are so much happier for it.” — Karina Hoshikawa, Senior Writer

 AdvertisementADVERTISEMENT